Lawisss/DL_HAWKES_PROCESS_ESTIMATION/README.md

 ## Description

 - Estimated binned Hawkes processes using variational bayesian methods and deep learning in Python (Pytorch).
-- Simulated and predicted baseline intensity, self-exciting and intensity decay rate using MLP (CUDA, MPI).
+- Simulated and predicted baseline intensity, self-exciting and intensity decay rate using NN (CUDA, MPI).
 - Inferred observation distributions and conditional intensity leveraging unsupervised technique (Autoencoders).
 - Extended methods to Hawkes processes with more complex dimensions, excitation kernels and HPC architecture.